 -----------------------------

-keyword: Clothing related expression 'cởi ra'
+keyword: Clothing related expression 'cởi…ra'

-PROMPT: Generate grammar explanation for following Vietnamese grammar point: Clothing related expression 'cởi ra'
+PROMPT: Generate grammar explanation for following Vietnamese grammar point: Clothing related expression 'cởi…ra'

 RESPONSE: {

-"title": "Clothing related expression 'cởi ra'",
+"title": "Clothing related expression 'cởi…ra'",

 "short_explanation": "Used to describe the act of taking off clothes or accessories.",

-"long_explanation": "The Vietnamese expression 'cởi ra' is a phrase commonly used to denote the action of undressing or removing clothes or accessories.
+"long_explanation": "The Vietnamese expression 'cởi…ra' is a phrase commonly used to denote the action of undressing or removing clothes or accessories.
 It can be used in a variety of contexts and with various types of clothing, jewelry or even protective gear.
 The phrase literally translates to 'take off', similar to its usage in English.",

-"formation": "Subject + 'cởi ra' + object referring to clothing or accessory",
+"formation": "Subject + 'cởi' + object referring to clothing or accessory + ‘ra’",

 "examples": [